What is an expense ratio and what’s a good one?

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

+When it comes to investing in mutual funds or exchange-traded fund (ETF), the most important factor to consider and understand is the expense ratio.
 An expense ratio measures how much you’ll pay over the course of a year to own a fund.
-This money pays for things like the management of the fund, marketing, advertising and any other costs associated with running the fund.
+A high expense ratio can significantly impact your returns if not properly understood.
+It pays for things like the management of the fund, marketing, advertising and any other costs associated with running the fund.
 Both mutual funds and ETFs charge an expense ratio.

 How expense ratios work

-An expense ratio is the cost of owning a mutual fund or exchange-traded fund (ETF).
+An expense ratio is the cost of owning a mutual fund or ETF.
 Think of the expense ratio as the management fee paid to the fund company for the benefit of owning the fund.

 The expense ratio is measured as a percent of your investment in the fund.
 For example, a fund may charge 0.30 percent.
 That means you’ll pay $30 per year for every $10,000 you have invested in that fund.

 You’ll pay this on an annual basis if you own the fund for the year.
 Don’t assume you can sell your fund just shy of a year and avoid the cost, however.
 For an ETF, the management company will take the cost out of the fund’s net asset value daily behind the scenes, so it will be virtually invisible to you.

 Buyers of mutual funds and ETFs need to know what they’re paying for the funds.
 A fund with a high expense ratio could cost you 10 times – maybe more – what you might otherwise pay.